XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended for this, otherwise disable unless experimenting with the already provided memory allocators.
 * Enabled Large-page Support
 	* Recommended to enable for additional performance.
 This is an alternative memory management technique that uses larger memory blocks than the default (4KB) page size.
 	<sub>Please note that your Windows profile may not have the required privileges to use Large-pages even if this parameter is enabled, as they are kept in physical memory.
-Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the Memory allocator section.</sub>
+Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the Memory allocators section.</sub>

 # Memory allocators
 Memory allocators are application components that manage how it allocates and deallocates its data in RAM.